 Our flexible itinerary will allow us to admire the Austro-Hungarian art and architecture in Slovenia.
 In Croatia, we’ll journey back through history following the rise and fall of the Roman Empire.
 We’ll also see the evidence of migrating Celts and retreating Templars.
 Take in the charming atmosphere of Venetian markets and learn about the swashbuckling stories of Genovese pirates.
 Explore the Ottoman Empire’s legacy while winding our way through the stunningly beautiful scenery of Bosnia and Herzegovina.
 And finally, experience the welcoming hospitality and diverse cuisine of warm Slavonic people.

-If you wish, this memorable guided motorcycle holiday consists of four different stages.
+If you wish, this memorable Bosnia, Croatia, and Slovenia guided-motorcycle-tour consist of four different stages.
 The transit to Eastern Europe will take us via Luxembourg and France as well as Austria.
 Whereas the return leg includes the Italian Dolomites, Austrian Tyrol and the Champagne region.
 Labelling it as ‘the transit stage’ doesn’t do justice to this part of our holiday.
 In reality, it’s much more exciting than on paper.
 It includes some of the most exhilarating biking roads and mountain passes in Europe.
 We’ll ride over the Großglockner, Arlberg and Gerlos as well as Mauria and Falzarego pass.
 Also, we’ll take a spin along the entire length of the iconic Adriatic coast road.